erudit/erudit-ps-documentation/docs/source/tagset/element-mixed-citation.rst

 | :ref:`element-ref`  | Once       |
 +---------------------+------------+

-``<element-citation>`` is used to provide a detailed identification of each bibliographic reference, and should only appear as a child of :ref:`element-ref`.
+``<mixed-citation>`` is used to provide an unstructured identification of each bibliographic reference, and should only appear as a child of :ref:`element-ref`.
 In addition, it could have the attribute ``@publication-type`` which indicates the type of the publication of the reference.

 .. note:

-    For the current version of :term:`Érudit PS`, it is not mandatory to identify the ``@publication-type`` in ``element-citation``, but have in mind in the future this attribute should became mandatory.
+    For the current version of :term:`Érudit PS`, it is not mandatory to identify the ``@publication-type`` in ``mixed-citation``, but have in mind in the future this attribute should became mandatory.

 The possible values for the ``@publication-type`` attribute are: